aryan-singh326/Multi-Method-Options-Pricing-Engine-with-Greeks-Analysis-Calibration-API-Demo/README.md

-# Multi-Method Options Pricing Engine with Greeks Analysis
+# Multi-Method Options Pricing Engine with Greeks Analysis, Calibration, and API Demo

 A comparative implementation of three option pricing methods: closed-form Black-Scholes, Monte Carlo simulation with variance reduction, and a binomial tree with Richardson extrapolation.
 The project benchmarks convergence and computational cost across methods, calibrates against real SPY options market data, and includes a working test suite and a small API layer.